 He has served in the Ministry of Industries & Production, Textile Commissioner's Organization, Export Processing Zones Authority, and various field formations of Inland Revenue including the Directorate of Intelligence & Investigation (IR).
 Before joining the National Institute of Management, he was posted as Additional Commissioner in the Large Taxpayers Office, Karachi.

 His interests in research include Policy Design, Revenue Administration, Informal Economy, and HR Training & Development.
-He is an avid reader, enthusiast photographer, and coffee addict, and loves western classical music.
+He is an avid reader, an enthusiast photographer, coffee addict and loves western classical music.